South Cornwall · TR3

 Why Ponsanooth is its own job.

 Conservation Area covers the village including the gunpowder works heritage area.
 Valley constraints and listed buildings shape most central applications.
+That sets the scene before any design work begins.
 For building regulations package specifically, parts of Ponsanooth sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Ponsanooth project as a TR3-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Ponsanooth application gets approved at eight weeks or stalls in committee.
+The Victorian terraces that dominate Ponsanooth (and continue out toward Mabe Burnthouse) set the tone for any building regulations package scheme here.

 Planning note